CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/input-data-install_pcluster.md

 `ls /fsx`

-If it does not exist, you can place the data directory on the /shared filesystem

-`mkdir /shared/data`

-## Azure Cyclecloud install input on the /shared/data directory

-`mkdir /shared/data`

-`ls /shared/data`

-`df -h`

-Output:

-`/dev/mapper/vg_cyclecloud_builtinshared-lv0 1000G   66G  935G   7% /shared `

 ## Use the S3 script to copy the CONUS input data from the CMAS s3 bucket
 Data will be saved to the /fsx file system